Chaperones

 3. Respect each conventioneer (as one for whom Christ died).

-– Protect the emotional safety of each person.
+a.
+Protect the emotional safety of each person.

-– Demonstrate love and concern for each conventioneer by getting acquainted with the needs and interests of each and leading them accordingly.
+b.
+Demonstrate love and concern for each conventioneer by getting acquainted with the needs and interests of each and leading them accordingly.

 4. Instruct in devotions

-– Personalize the devotions according to age group characteristics, prior spiritual growth, and the conventioneer’s practical needs.
+a.
+Personalize the devotions according to age group characteristics, prior spiritual growth, and the conventioneer’s practical needs.

-– Lead them in prayer asking for understanding and help to overcome a problem
+b.
+Lead them in prayer asking for understanding and help to overcome a problem

 5. Anticipate problems and try to motivate the conventioneers to positive and enjoyable actions.
+Be a leader of good things.

 6. Use the Bible as your authority to present Christ’s Lordship, not yours.